RaspAP/raspap-docs/docs/multiple.md

 sudo cp /etc/hostapd/hostapd.conf /etc/hostapd/wlan1.conf
 ```

+!!! tip "Tip"
-> :information_source: **Note:** If you decide to create two APs on the same band, for example 802.11n 2.4GHz, be sure to select two different channels for each interface.
+    If you decide to create two APs on the same band, for example 802.11n 2.4GHz, be sure to select two different channels for each interface.

 ## Configure dnsmasq
 RaspAP's [default settings](defaults.md) includes a preconfigured `wlan0` file for the `dnsmasq` service.
 Execute `cat /etc/dnsmasq.d/090_wlan0.conf` to display its contents: